• HELLO.

 What

 I am developing a research program in different fields of economics to study the behavior and strategies of firms, agents, and other stakeholders in the presence of different forms of complementarities.
 The majority of my body of work has been on the optimal behavior of firms and regulators in network industries.
-My ongoing research can be divided into the following themes: (i) environmental economics and digitization; (iii) digitization and firm organization; (ii) dynamics of international antitrust; (iv) strategy of multiplatform monopolies, (v) digital finance and financial fragility.
+My ongoing research can be divided into the following themes: (i) strategy of multiplatform monopolies, (ii) environmental economics and digitization; (iii) digitization and firm organization; (iv) dynamics of international antitrust, (v) digital finance and financial fragility.

 Why